 Employee turnover is becoming a critical issue to all companies.
-In fact, turnover last year in the U.S. was at 22%, a 10-year-high.
+In fact, turnover last year in the U.S. was at 28%, an 11-year-high.
 While retention has been a top priority for both HR professionals and company leaders for some time, the employee turnover epidemic is becoming progressively worse.

 Why Is Turnover Getting Worse?